-A total of 71 strains were isolated from various water bodies in Newfoundland, Korea, the Czech Republic, Norway, and British Isles (Figure 1).
+(Figure 1).
 All strains were inferred to be closely related, forming a single, monophyletic group (Figure 2a).
-The clade was split into two distinct lineages at about 15.4 (± 8.4) Mya ago, here referred to as sp1 and sp2.
+The clade was split into two distinct lineages at about 15.4 (\pm 8.4) Ma, here referred to as sp1 and sp2.
 These lineages frequently co-occurred in European areas, but were not found together in Newfoundland and Korea (Figure 1).
-Additional molecular diversity was revealed within both of these lineages, by sequencing fast evolving ITS rDNA, psaA, and coxI loci (Figures 2b,c).
-Four haplotypes were identified within the lineage sp1.
-The haplotypes 1A and 1B were closely related, differentiated only by psaA locus.
-Whereas 1A occurred only in the Czech Republic, the latter haplotype was isolated from the Czech Republic, Sweden, Scotland, and Ireland (Figure 3).
-The haplotypes 1C and 1D were recognized by ITS rDNA and psaA loci, and were both endemic to Korea.
-Molecular diversity within the lineage sp2 was recovered only by the coxI locus, identifying three haplotypes.
-The haplotypes 2A and 2B were closely related, the former sampled in the Czech Republic, Scotland, and England, and the latter distributed in the Czech Republic, Norway, and Newfoundland (Figure 3).
-The haplotype 2C, occurring in Northern Europe (Scotland, Ireland, Sweden, and Norway), was rather distantly related to the other haplotypes.
+Additional molecular diversity was revealed within both of these lineages, by sequencing fast evolving ITS rDNA, psaA and coxl loci (Figure 2b,c).
+Four haplotypes were identified within lineage sp1.
+Haplotypes 1A and 1B were closely related, differentiated only by the psaA locus.
+Whereas 1A occurred only in the Czech Republic, the latter haplotype was isolated from the Czech Republic.
+Sweden.
+Scotland and Ireland (Figure 3).
+Haplotypes 1C and 1D were recognized by ITS rDNA and psaA loci, and both were endemic to Korea.
+Molecular diversity within lineage sp2 was recovered only by the coxl locus, identifying three haplotypes.
+Haplotypes 2A and 2B were closely related, the former sampled in the Czech Republic, Scotland and England, and the latter distributed in the Czech Republic, Norway and Newfoundland (Figure 3).
+Haplotype 2C, occurring in northern Europe (Scotland, Ireland, Sweden and Norway), was rather distantly related to the other haplotypes.

-Since ITS rDNA, psaA, and coxI loci fragment the molecular diversity within the sp1 and sp2 lineages differently, we inferred the putative, time-calibrated species tree of S. sphagnicola haplotypes based on all haplotype data.
+Because ITS rDNA, psaA and coxI loci fragment the molecular diversity within the sp1 and sp2 lineages differently, we inferred the putative, time-calibrated species tree of Synura sphagnicola haplotypes based on all haplotype data.
 The resulting species tree strongly supported the differentiation of all haplotypes, providing evidence for their recent radiation in the Pleistocene (Figure 2c).
-Using the haplotype-specific mean rates, we estimate sp1 and sp2 diverged 17.7 (\pm 12.1) Mya, which corresponds closely to the 15.4 (\pm 8.4) Mya estimate based on the fossil-calibrated phylogeny of Synurales (Figure 2a).
+Using the haplotype-specific mean rates, we estimate sp1 and sp2 diverged 17.7 (\pm 12.1) Ma, which corresponds closely to the 15.4 (\pm 8.4) Ma estimate based on the fossil-calibrated phylogeny of Synurales (Figure 2a).